-Sometimes small children can be a little rough when it comes to young kittens, an older cat is generally more robust and is a better option for young children.
+Sometimes small children can be a little rough with young kittens, an older cat is generally more robust and is a better option for young children.

 Old cats just want a good home with a warm lap and lots of love.
 They are every bit as deserving as their younger counterparts.

 All the work has been done for you